 Airbus expects all of its suppliers to participate in the company’s digital transformation, which he believes can be completed within five years, according to Dumont.
 At that point, Airbus will be capable of reducing the time it brings a clean-sheet design aircraft to market by 30 to 40 percent, he stated,

 In the process of completing its enterprise-wide transformation, European suppliers will advance their own competitiveness in terms of being able to innovate faster, lower their operating costs and improve the quality of what they supply their OEM (original equipment manufacturer) customers.
 “Just as Europe’s aerospace industry lagged its U.S. counterpart in consolidating through the 1990s and early 2000s, so too has its march toward digital transformation been slower,” noted a long-time industry observer.
-Airbus’ unwavering commitment to digitalization—with the guiding hand of Dassault Systèmes—will serve as an inflection point not just for Airbus itself but also European suppliers.
+Airbus’ unwavering commitment to digitalization—with the guiding hand of Dassault Systèmes—will serve as an inflection point not just for Airbus itself but also for European suppliers.
 The end result, according to a widely respected London-based analyst, almost certainly will be a revitalized European industrial ecosystem second to none.

 “The whole aerospace industry is going through a radical change,” Dumont said.
 “We have a vision of where we want to go, and it is a journey on which we must embark; there is no alternative.”